 What is Cosmetic Dentistry?

 Cosmetic dentistry, also known as esthetic dentistry, has not been clearly defined by the American Dental Association (ADA).
 However, dentists define it as the method of dentistry that improves a patient’s smile and self-image.
-Having a great smile and strong teeth are essential for many reasons—aesthetically and in relation to overall health.
+Having a beautiful smile and strong teeth are essential for many reasons—aesthetically and in relation to overall health.

 An attractive smile, or lack thereof, affects your oral health.
 In addition, self-confidence and how the world perceives you on the outside are also impacted.
 This is because a person’s smile is usually the first feature anyone notices.
-Esthetic dentistry was practiced as early as 700 B.C. when dentures were created from ivory and bone.
-In recent years, with the increase of new technologies and research, cosmetic dentistry has been on the rise with the creation of more advanced procedures.

 Why Choose Cosmetic Dentistry?

 Cosmetic dentistry procedures can correct misshaped, chipped, discolored, and missing teeth.